Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Appendix: OTOCs using SBOs and Pauli observables with -direction alignment in Floquet system with periodic field

 Subsequently, we extended our study to consider localized Pauli spin observables in the x-direction at positions $1$ and $N/2$, {\it i.e.,} $\hat W = \hat \sigma_1^x$ and $\hat V = \hat \sigma_{N/2}^x$.
-In calculating the OTOC for a localized observable, we focus on the operator $C_4$ because $C_2$ can be simplified to the identity operator due to the unitarity of Pauli observables.
-Consequently, in the limit as $n$ approaches infinity, $C_4$ tends toward the identity, {\it i.e.}, $C_4 \rightarrow 1$ \cite{shukla2022out}.
+In calculating the OTOC for a localized observable, we focus on the four-point correlation because the two-point correlation can be simplified to the identity operator due to the unitarity of Pauli observables.
+Consequently, in the limit as $n$ approaches infinity, a four-point correlation tends toward the identity \cite{shukla2022out}.
 Therefore, when calculating $C(n)$, it is not necessary to divide by $C(\infty)$.
-Remarkably, we found consistent saturation behavior of the OTOCs similar to what we observed with the block spin observables.
+Remarkably, we found consistent saturation behavior of the OTOCs similar to what we observed with the nonlocalized spin observables.
 In the integrable case, the OTOCs exhibited oscillating saturation behavior, while in the chaotic case, we again observed exact saturation behavior at different time periods: $\tau = \pi/16$, $\tau = \pi/6$, and $\tau = \pi/4$ [Fig.~\ref{sx_OTOC_sat} ($a-c$)].